5 Best Unmistakable Signs Your Dryer Vent is Clogged

 There are two vent openings you should check out.
 There is one outside the home in the form of an exhaust tube and a lint filter inside the dryer.
 The lint filter in the dryer is removable and should be cleaned after each use.

 If you notice that the vent on the outside of the house has dust and lint in it, your dryer vent could be plugged up.
 Is there a flap that isn't opening properly?
 Could be the clogged vents, as well.
+You may need to replace your dryer vent hose and there are many available.
+Here is more information on some of the best dryer vent hoses.

 Also, if you see less than normal debris inside your dryer lint filter, it could mean that it is going into the large vent instead and could be clogged.